School Year

 Action Steps to implement evidence-based strategy:

-Develop common assessments amongst 9th/10th grade ELA classes that will provide evidence of school wide element implementation.
+Asking the same standard based questions on assessments amongst Algebra and Geometry classes that will provide evidence of school wide element implementation.

 Person Responsible: